mohit076/VR_Assignment1_MohitNaik_IMT2022076/README.md

 # VR_Assignment1_MohitNaik_IMT2022076

-### Part 1: Use Computer Vision techniques to detect, segment, and count coins from an image containing scattered Indian coins.
+### Part 1: Use Computer Vision techniques to detect, segment, and count coins from an image containing scattered Indian coins

 - **Preprocessing** - Converted image to grayscale, resized to a fixed scale, applied Gaussian blurring to reduce noise and used adaptive thresholding to create a binary image where coins are highlighted.

 - **Region-based Segmentation** - Isolated, detected and segmented individual coins using contours and circularity measures.

-- **Output** - Images with coin outlines are saved, and the total number of coins present in the images is printed on the terminal.
+- **Output** - Images with coin outlines are saved along with croped images for individual coins, and the total number of coins present in the images is printed on the terminal.

 - **Results and Observations** - Performed well with various camera angles and scales.
 Performed poorly with dark backgrounds and closely spaced coins.